arrow_back

 Augmented reality (AR) is not to be confused with Virtual Reality (VR).
 VR allows the user to navigate virtual worlds from any location.
 AR superimposes digital content (images, sounds, text) over a real-world environment.
 They overlap insomuch as they empower the user to navigate with extra information and context, opening up new kinds of interaction that would have seemed impossible before.

 In tandem, another evolution in retail is the proliferation of omnichannel approaches to customer engagement.
-An omnichannel strategy is “a holistic approach to customer experience which provides retailers with the opportunity to blend in-store and online channels in order to create frictionless and memorable customer journeys.”
+An omnichannel marketing strategy is “a holistic approach to customer experience which powers retailers to blend in-store and online channels to create frictionless and memorable customer journeys.”

 With AR increasingly used by consumers for lifestyle and entertainment, it’s not hard to see that brands that can unlock the omnichannel conversion potential of the new medium will be at an advantage.